-The PaaS combines two types of containers in a single platform.
-These containerization technologies are oriented to solve different problems, but platform orchestration inherits benefits of both implementations.
+Jelastic PaaS combines two types of containers in a single platform.
+These containerization technologies are oriented to solve different problems, but Jelastic orchestration inherits benefits of both implementations.

 - Application Containers - a relatively new container type, which commonly runs a single process inside.
 It is a stateless microservice-centric solution that is easily scalable horizontally.
 Application containers are the most suitable for immutable and ephemeral infrastructures.
 Several application container implementations are available at the market: Docker, containerd, CRI-O, and some others.
-The platform utilizes Docker as the most widely adopted technology for application contains.
+Jelastic PaaS utilizes Docker as the most widely adopted technology for application containers.

-Within the platform, different container types can be used for various use cases:
+Within the Jelastic platform, different container types can be used for various use cases:

 - Certified Managed Containers